Wressle Castle

-Wressle Castle is a ruined palace-fortress in the East Riding of Yorkshire, England, built for Thomas Percy in the 1390s.
+Wressle Castle is a ruined palace-fortress in the East Riding of Yorkshire, England, Ordnance Survey grid reference SE 708316.
+Built for Thomas Percy in the 1390s.
 It is privately owned and it is usually open to the public for a few days each year.
 Wressle Castle originally consisted of four ranges built around a central courtyard; there was a tower at each corner, and the structure was entered through a gatehouse in the east wall, facing the village.

 After Thomas Percy was executed for rebelling against Henry IV, Wressle Castle was confiscated by the Crown.
 With occasional periods when it was granted to other people, the castle was mostly under royal control until 1471 when it was returned to the Percy family.
 Henry Percy, 5th Earl of Northumberland, refurbished the castle and gardens, bringing them to the standard of royal properties.

 The castle was embedded within an ornamental landscape, with two gardens laid out at the same time as the castle was founded and a third created later.
 Wressle was intended as a high-status residence rather than a fortress and was never besieged.
 However, it was held by Parliament during the English Civil War and partly demolished in 1646–50, leaving the south range still standing.
 Nearly 150 years later, it was further damaged by a fire that struck the house.
 In the 21st century, Historic England, Natural England and the Country Houses Foundation funded repairs to the castle ruins.